anshul360/database-viewer/README.md

 # Databse Viewer
-A simple app to view Tables, Data, RL Policies and Run Queries againt your Postgres database.
+A simple app to view Tables, Data, RLS Policies and Run Queries againt your Postgres database.

 ## Getting Started
 First, install the deps: